nss-day-cohort-32/gruntWorks/README.md

   - After you hit search, your results will display below the search field, replacing any seaches you've made before
   - Each of your results will have a save button which you can use to place that event or place into your itinerary
   - If you'd like to replace any item, all you have to do is create another set of seach results in that category and select your new destination
-  - Then the only left to do is HAVE FUN!
+  - Then the only thing left to do is HAVE FUN!

   ![alt text](https://media.giphy.com/media/1O3ogGQPc2oZGjlWp6/giphy.gif)